AionNext/BizCod/Programming Guide/Abstract Data Types/Graph.md

 >MS : no, just once.
 Graph is either directed or undirected.
 >
 >MEP: When we add a vertex how are we defining/specifying its name?
+>
+>MS: Vertex has both id and name.